-It has taken me a week to acclimatise and settle into the rhythm of life in Red Hook, which is home for the time being.
+It has taken me a week to acclimatise and settle into the rhythm of life in Red Hook.
 I have spent a few days with the girls at the Saipua studio and had some invaluable flowery lessons, been to a meeting at a 3D printers in Long Island City, sat in on a production meeting.
 I've scoped the outposts of some other designers, become acquainted with the flower market and some of the suppliers there.

 We met at the market early in the morning; Nicolette was on a mission for a very particular shade of ranunculus that turned out to be determinedly elusive and we hoisted flowers wrapped in parcels of brown paper and boxes of footed glass bowls in the back of her car on 28th street.
 I spent the rest of the day at her beautiful studio in Greenpoint, surrounded by flowers destined for an elegant uptown luncheon at the Colony Club (Solomon's Seal, Hellebores, Fritillaria, Parrot Tulips, Roses, Ranunculus, Colombine, Sweet Peas, Narcissi), conditioning and making chicken wire balls and arranging in a quiet daze because I was trying to take it all in.
 At one point, Nicolette was showing me how to 'loosen' the particular arrangement I was working on, and she said "this is probably going against everything you have been taught", which was true.
 It was an enlightening moment, because, once I forced myself to stop being tight about what I was doing, I felt so different; so much less uptight about myself.
 Changing it, backtracking and starting over, felt like cracking some frustrating yoga position that, once perfected, releases all the tension in your body and the brain takes over, hones in on one clear thought.
 Everything becomes glassy.
 That's how it felt to me, anyway.

-I realised that what I have been taught, to some extent, I need to 'unlearn'; my formal training has drastically altered the way I would naturally approach arranging flowers, and I need to go back to that.
-I had already considered it before, but at that moment in Nicolette's studio, I decided not to continue onto the next stage of formal floristry training.
-After all, the designers I most admire, were all self taught; they learned by trial and error, by experience, by assisting their role models, being mentored, freelancing.
+I realised that what I have been taught, to some extent, I need to 'unlearn'; my formal training has drastically altered the way I would naturally prefer to approach arranging flowers, and I need to go back to that.
+At that moment in Nicolette's studio, I decided not to continue onto the next stage of formal floristry training.
+Many of the designers I admire were self taught; they learned by trial and error, by experience, by assisting their role models, being mentored, freelancing.
 One of the greatest advocates of going with your gut was Constance Spry who did more for the world of floral design during the last century than any other.

 In The Art of Arranging Flowers, published in the 1950s, Spry wrote: